What should I do after I’ve used Tyreweld?

 What Do I Do After I’ve Used Tyreweld?

 Once you’ve used it, you need to drive straight away so that the foam can circulate throughout the tyre.
 This will seal the puncture, and your tyre will be safe to drive on.
 It won’t deflate and Tyreweld won’t damage it in any way.
-We only advise that you top up the pressure at the earliest opportunity and drive at a maximum of 50mph/80kph.
+You can drive on a tyre filled with Tyreweld for up to 100 miles.

 Does Tyreweld provide a permanent repair?